 The North Asia CAPE is offering fifteen high school students a fully-funded language and culture study tour in Jiangxi, China.
 The programme is co-developed by Eastern Bridge in consultation with Jiangxi Foreign Affairs Office, which aims is to build students’ Chinese language skills and cultural understanding.
 To be taught at Jiangxi Normal University, this tailored programme includes classes on Chinese language, history, culture, government, economics and etiquette.
 Classes are scheduled Monday to Friday including after-school activities where students will have the opportunity to practice what they have learned in class.
 Applicants for this study tour should have basic language skills in the Chinese language.

-To get more information and to apply, please go to this link.
+To view more information please go to this link.

 The North Asia CAPE Māori and Kiva Scholars programme has been described as "life changing" for many who have participated in this month-long immersion experience.
 Scholars are based at National Taiwan University (NTU) in Taipei City, devoting their time to learning Mandarin and exploring the many cultural, historical, and linguistic linkages between Māori and Pacific peoples and the indigenous people of the island of Taiwan.